 Mayhew conducted hundreds of interviews and gives many of these conversations virtually verbatim, making his book the closest thing we have to an oral history of how people really lived in the middle of the 19th century.
 Reading Mayhew is like walking by his side, listening to what he hears, and seeing what he sees.
 I took this one step further by having my protagonist, Charles Maddox, visit a down-and-dirty pub on the City Road to witness a night of rat-killing – the same rat-killing Mayhew himself describes, and indeed Charles spots him, sitting at the bar, drinking only lemonade, making copious notes in a large black notebook.
 “The sort of man you cannot imagine at 20, or with a full head of hair.”

-So to sum up, literature has always been recycled – the purists who condemn the sort of thing I’ve done with Tom-All-Alone’s would also deny us the Aeneid, Joyce’s Ulysses, and most of Shakespeare.
-There are bad re-workings, of course, that merely pillage or plagiarise their inspirations, but I hope Tom-All-Alone’s brings a new dimension to Bleak House in the same way as Wide Sargasso Sea does so marvellously with Jane Eyre.
+So to sum up, literature has always been recycled – the purists who condemn the sort of thing I’ve done with The Man in Black would also deny us the Aeneid, Joyce’s Ulysses, and most of Shakespeare.
+There are bad re-workings, of course, that merely pillage or plagiarise their inspirations, but I hope The Man in Black brings a new dimension to Bleak House in the same way as Wide Sargasso Sea does so marvellously with Jane Eyre.

-And, even more importantly, I hope Tom sends readers back to its sources.
+And, even more importantly, I hope The Man in Black sends readers back to its sources.
 The best emails I ever get are those who tell me the book has inspired them to read Dickens for the first time.
 There can be no better compliment.